uclaml/CS161-Winter2021/index.md

 Students are encouraged to read the [UCLA Student Conduct Code](https://www.deanofstudents.ucla.edu/Individual-Student-Code) for Academic Integrity.

 ## Homework
-There will be about 6 homework assignments during the semester as we cover the corresponding material.
+There will be 6 homework assignments during the semester as we cover the corresponding material.
 Homework consists of both problem solving and LISP programming.
 The lowest homework score will be dropped for you.

 Unless otherwise indicated, you may talk to other students about the homework problems but each student must hand in their own answers and write their own code in the programming part.
 You also must indicate on each homework with whom you collaborated and cite any other sources you use including Internet websites.
 Students should never see another student's solution before submitting their own.
-Students cannot use old solution sets for this class or solution manual to the textbook under any circumstances.Homework assignments will be submitted through CCLE/Gradescope.
+Students cannot use old solution sets for this class or solution manual to the textbook under any circumstances.Homework assignments will be submitted through CCLE.

 Please submit your homework on time.
 Homework is worth full credit before the due date.
 It is worth zero credit after the due date.

+## Quiz

+There will be 6 in-class online quiz (on CCLE) for the purpose of reviewing the newly learned concepts.
+The quizzes are open textbook.
+We will drop the lowest quiz score for you.

+## Exams

+There will be one midterm and then final.
+The exam is online (on CCLE) and open book and note.
+You are not allowed to discuss with other people.